ekairos/studiofx/README.md

 	- **Protractor** is our AngularJs end-to-end testing framework
 - [Webdriver-manager](https://www.protractortest.org/#/server-setup)
 	- **webdriver-manager** helps running [Selenium server](https://www.seleniumhq.org/) and drive the browsers we want

+#### Tests environment

+End 2 End test are running in Firefox 57.0, Chrome 67.0 and Opera 54.0.

 _You need [JDK](http://www.oracle.com/technetwork/java/javase/downloads/index.html) to be installed on your machine to run **Selenium Server** locally._